adamsilver/fdpb/08-an-upload-form.md

 The user can keep uploading documents either by dragging and dropping, or selecting, or using both interchangeably.
 When they're finished, they can review the files and if needed, delete them too.

 Clicking continue takes the user to the next step, whatever that is.
-Gmail users, for example, upload files using a similar interface and clicking send.
-Essentially this is the same pattern with a different veneer.
+Gmail users, for example, upload files using a similar interface.
+This is the same pattern, but put to a different purpose.

 ![Gmail compose?](./images/08/gmail-compose.png)